restqa/restqa/docs/content/test-creation/_index.md

 Feature: All the scenario in this feature will be skipped

 Scenario: I will be skipped
-Given I have the api gateway
+Given a request
 ...

 Scenario: I will be skipped as well
-Given I have the api gateway
+Given a request
 ...
 ```